HongcheolKimmy/RepData_PeerAssessment1/PA1_template.md

 ##  NA's :0
 ```

-Here I also make a summay for one of the zero values.
-However, here we see totally diffenrent data construction.
+Here I also make a summary for one of the zero values.
+However, here we see totally different data construction.
 As you can see here we have only 8 missing values among 61 values, and it takes only 13% of the total values, and the portion of missing value of other intervals is same.
 What that means is we can use these zero values as real zero values.
 Here it doesn't make sense to drop these zero values because of small portion of missing values.
 That's why I won't drop any value from them.

 For those who wants to implement other zero values, here is the code again.